JPNaude/X-MimeTypes/Readme.md

 Introduction
 ------------

-The EDA-MimeTypes repository maintains MIME information about files used in the Electronic Design Automation (EDA) industry.
+The EDA-MimeTypes repository maintains MIME information about files types used in the Electronic Design Automation (EDA) industry.
 [Many companies](http://en.wikipedia.org/wiki/List_of_EDA_companies) (vendors) operate in this field and each company typically has multiple products in their portfolio.
 Most of the time these products generate many output files and unfortunately in many cases these files are not properly classified by the vendors themselves.

 The goal of this repository is to provide a central place to store MIME information about these files.
 Anyone can reference, contribute, file bugs against or comment on the list.